cose-wg/cose-spec/draft-schaad-cose.md

 In direct encryption mode, a shared secret between the sender and the recipient is used as the CEK.
-For direct encryption mode, no recipient structure is built.
-All of the information about the key is placed in either the protected or unprotected fields at the content level.
 When direct encryption mode is used, it MUST be the only mode used on the message.
 It is a massive security leak to have both direct encryption and a different key management mode on the same message.